simpleinjector/Documentation/source/azurefunctionsintegration.rst

         }
     }

-The code below provides you with a working Azure Functions application.
-You can now start adding your own functions, requests, and handlers to start building your own awesome Azure Functions application.
+The presented code provides you with a template for a working Azure Functions application.
+Using this template, you can now start adding your own functions, requests, and handlers to start building your own awesome Azure Functions application.